Paul-J-Company/Systems-Design/README.md

 + ***and many many more things to consider.
 I told you it was complicated***

 ## So what are the next steps?
-+ Read the System Design Topics information below which adds more details to what we've already discussed above.
++ Read the [System Design Topics](https://github.com/Paul-J-Company/Systems-Design/blob/main/README.md#system-design-topics) information below which adds more details to what we've already discussed above.
-+ Read my -->Kubernetes<-- information.
++ Read my [Kubernetes]() information for how I apply these principles to a Kubernetes Environment.

 ## System Design Topics: